chjy227743/cumulative.do/README.md

 ## Repository Layout:

+- All frontend code are contained in src/frontend.
 - All backend code contained in src/main/java.
 - All configuration/set up content contained in .idea folder.
 - All tests will be contained in the tests folder.
+- All documentations are in the top level.

 ## Prerequisites:
 1. JDK 18- To compile and run the Java code.